-Q 20.
+Q 21.
 Which of the above four liquids evaporates faster?
 Can you explain why?

-Usually the order of evaporation rate is:

-Acetone > Ethyl Alcohol > Water > Glycerine

-Can student relate to higher or lower intermolecular forces in different liquids?
+Usually the order of evaporation rate is: Acetone > Ethyl Alcohol > Water > Glycerine Can student relate to higher or lower intermolecular forces in different liquids?

-© HBCSE 10

-USuali

-Q 21.
-If you were to make a paint, which of the above liquids would you choose to mix the solid colour in?
-Why would you chose that liquid?
-For paints, we want a solvent which dries very fast, but we don't want it to dry so fast that the paint dries in your painting brush itself.
-Therefore, some liquid with intermediate rate of evaporation is better for making paints.
 Q 22.
+If you were to make a paint, would you choose a fast evaporating or a slow evaporating liquid as solvent to mix the solid colour in?
+Why would you choose that liquid?

+For paints, we want a solvent which doesn't take many days to dry, but we don't want it to dry so fast that the paint dries in your painting brush or the container itself during the process of painting.
+Therefore, some liquid with intermediate rate of evaporation is desirable for making paints.

+Q 23.
 10 mL of ethanol if placed in different containers, like evaporating dish, test tube, petri dish, beaker.
 Arrange the containers in the increasing order of evaporation rate of ethanol.

-Evaporating dish Test tube→ Petri dish Beaker → Beaker → Test Tube < Beaker < Evaporating dish < Petri dish.
+Test Tube < Beaker < Evaporating dish < Petri dish.
 Since the volume of liquid taken is same in all cases; evaporation is directly proportional to the surface area.
-Q 23.
-Can Evaporation be a source of pollution?
-If yes, give some examples and explain.
-Here, you may discuss the example of solvents used in different kinds of paints, all of which evaporate and become a part of atmosphere causing air pollution.
-You may check which solvents are used in manufacturing paints.
-Solvents used in Insecticides spray, Body spray, furniture polish; Liquid chemical spillage during transportation, Refineries, Petrol/Diesel pump, Ration shops where Kerosene is stored, Industrial Chemical laboratories, School and Colleges Chemistry laboratories, Chemical storage hubs etc. can be discussed.

 Q 24.
 Explain the statement of Leonardo da Vinci given in the beginning of the Learning Unit.

-Suggestions for further extension:Crystallization is one process in which rate of evaporation is very crucial.
+Suggestions for further extension:

+Crystallization is one process in which rate of evaporation is very crucial.
 For obtaining larger crystals from a saturated solution, usually we want the evaporation to be slow.
 Try preparing a saturated salt solution.
 Keep this in 4 different beakers in four different places with some of these covered and some uncovered.
 See how changes in rate of evaporation affects the size and nature of crystals formed.

-These tasks can help students to become aware that even before modern scientific understanding was familiar to the common people, applications based on evaporation theory were used in a day to day life.
+You can also have a discussion with the students that even before modern scientific understanding was familiar to the common people, applications based on evaporation theory were used in day to day life.